 Luke Jedynak is a Senior Associate in the firm’s corporate and commercial team.
 He works for a diverse range of commercial clients, including ASX 100 companies, private equity firms and large privately-held businesses.

-Luke assists his clients on a diverse range of commercial matters, including initial public offerings on the ASX, large-scale mergers and acquisitions as well as smaller, strategic investments.
+Luke assists his clients on a diverse range of commercial matters, including large-scale mergers and acquisitions and special situations as well as smaller, strategic investments.
 Luke is known for his smart, commercial and outcomes-focused approach to transactions.

-- Nufarm’s divestment of its Latin American business to Sumitomo Chemical for AUD$1.18 billion
+- Nufarm’s divestment of its Latin American business to Sumitomo Chemical for A$1.18 billion

 - The merger of Apotex Australia and Arrow Pharmaceuticals to form Australia’s largest generic pharmaceuticals company

-- Acting for the minority shareholders of Australian wagering company BetEasy in relation to the sale of their remaining interest in BetEasy to Canadian gaming company The Stars Group and Stars’ subsequent merger with Irish bookmaker Flutter Entertainment plc
+- Acting for the minority shareholders of Australian wagering company BetEasy in relation to the sale of their remaining interest in BetEasy to Canadian gaming company The Stars Group and Stars’ subsequent merger with Irish bookmaker Flutter Entertainment plc, and

 - Acting for Krispy Kreme Doughnut Corporation in relation to its acquisition of the Krispy Kreme Australia and New Zealand franchise business from its founding shareholders.